 UK Raspberry Pi reseller Pimoroni has made its own RP2040 ‘Pi Silicon’ based programmable keyboard which requires no soldering and comes with 16 keys, all featuring independently controlled RGB LEDs.

 Keybow 2040 is Pimoroni’s second RP2040 based board, following on from their Tiny 2040 which offered a smaller version of the Raspberry Pi Pico.
-We took the £50 ($70) Keybow 2040 for a test drive, using it to save us time at the terminal and to create a colorful light show during those cold, dark winter nights.
+We took the £50 ($70) Keybow 2040 for a test drive, using it to save us time at the terminal and to create a colorful light show as we work.

 Design and Use of Pimoroni Keybow 2040